Programme

 4.35 pm

-Directions of travel for Shigella therapeutics and global management with representatives from
+Directions of travel for Shigella therapeutics and global management with Firdausi Qadri, Claire Jenkins & Duncan Steele

 Closing remarks and prize awards - Best talk prize